 - Any student proficient at grade level in reading and writing

 The camp is an epistemological (theory of knowledge) study of human conversation with nature.
 Human learning is inseparable from our use of imagination and creativity in the pursuit of understanding.
 In the program, we will examine the intersection of mathematics, logic, art, music, language, and science as we grasp with questions that drive our intellectual aspirations.
-Students will be placed in three, multi-aged groups.
+Students will be placed in two, multi-aged groups.
 Each group is lead by a master teacher and three to five Master of Arts in Teaching (MAT) graduate students.

 Mike Taber, Associate Professor of Education and Education Department Chair at Colorado College will lead the camp.
 Dr. Taber will work closely with a team of master teachers selected from area middle schools for their teaching philosophies that support the integration of science and math with the arts.
 The master teachers will mentor a team of MAT graduate students who will be involved in developing many of the lessons.